-Identify a comprehensive list of recommended HR policies and procedures that should be introduced can be difficult as, HR policies vary widely between each business and there requirements.
+Identifying a comprehensive list of recommended HR policies and procedures that should be introduced can be difficult as HR policies vary widely between each business and their requirements.
 Sadly there’s no one-size-fits-all answer to this question?

 HR Policies and procedures cover a wide spectrum of subjects and we have listed a few areas to think about below:

 Performance and Benefits: Rewards, promotions, Bonuses, and pensions.